nmathewson/walking-onions-wip/specs/01-intro.md

 Walking Onions is a design that resists these attacks without requiring clients ever to have a complete view of the network.

-You can think of Walking Onions design like this: Imagine that with the current Tor design, the client covers a wall with little pieces of paper, each representing a relay, and then throws a dart at the wall to pick a relay.
+You can think of the Walking Onions design like this: Imagine that with the current Tor design, the client covers a wall with little pieces of paper, each representing a relay, and then throws a dart at the wall to pick a relay.
 Low-bandwidth relays get small pieces of paper;